Last updated on November 8th, 2018

 Reassembling the Halo Reactor Tank

-I've been vaping for years, and I have quite a collection of vape mods.
+I've been vaping for years, (without health issues btw), and I have quite a collection of vape mods.
 I have to admit I'm guilty of throwing away the user manual after a few months only to discover I've forgotten how to reassemble the tank after I clean all the parts. (and there are 5 parts to the Reactor tank).
 That said, a nice Halo representative sent me this helpful image.

 Reactor comes with: